 One of them is genetically bred to be anxious.

-They found that BDNF differences in the anxiety breed was altered and that this affected their ability to learn (along classic rat learning tests).
+They found that BDNF differences in the anxiety breed were altered and that this affected their ability to learn (along with classic rat learning tests).

 They postulated that reduced BDNF function creates anxiety by making new learning more difficult.